SandraOzioma/SQL-Project/starting_with_questions.md

 SQL Queries:

 WITH  Maxrevenue as (
 Select all_sessions."city", all_sessions."country", analytics."unit_price" * temp_products."orderedquantity" as transaction_revenue
-from  all_sessions
+From  all_sessions
-	join analytics on all_sessions."visitId"  = analytics."visitId"
+Join analytics on all_sessions."visitId"  = analytics."visitId"
-	join temp_products on all_sessions."productSKU" = temp_products."sku"
+Join temp_products on all_sessions."productSKU" = temp_products."sku"
 where (analytics."unit_price" * temp_products."orderedquantity") is not null
 )
 Select city, country,  MAX(transaction_revenue) as max_transaction_revenue
-from Maxrevenue
+From Maxrevenue
-	where transaction_revenue = (
+where transaction_revenue = (Select MAX(transaction_revenue)
-	Select MAX(transaction_revenue)
 from Maxrevenue
 )
 group by city,country;